 I still can’t figure out if I like this Pulitzer Prize winner, and I finished it weeks ago.

 It’s hilarious.
 It’s engaging.
-It’s pure New Orleans, from the colorful characters to the references to fun New Orleans spots like Pirate Alley (currently home of Faulkner House Books, among other things!).
+It’s pure New Orleans, from the colorful characters to the references to fun New Orleans spots like Pirate Alley (currently the home of Faulkner House Books, among other things!).

 But, the main character is also an obnoxious wannabe edgelord, and several of the characters are rather unsympathetic.